By Ed Staskus

 Many of Ottawa’s residents had their own slogan: Make Ottawa Boring Again!

 “I wonder what would be going on if it was the 1340s and 1350s?”
-I wondered aloud to my wife.
+I wondered aloud to my wife, watching it snow in the meantime.

 “What do you mean?” she asked.

-“I mean, I wonder how long the lines would be to get vaccinated against the Bubonic Plague if it was the plague instead of the 19,” I said.
+“I mean, I wonder how long the lines would be to get vaccinated against the Bubonic Plague if it was the plague instead of the 19 virus,” I said.

 Five years into the pandemic at the beginning of the Middle Ages almost 50 million Europeans were dead, more than half of the population.
 They called it the Great Pestilence.
 They didn’t have vaccines.
 They resorted to mixing tree resin, roots of white lilies, and human excrement into a porridge and slathering it all over themselves.
 If you caught the Black Death, your chances of making it back alive were almost zero.
 Nobody died peacefully in an ICU.
 There were no ICU’s.
-They got crazy feverish, their joints like a ten-alarm fire.
-They broke out in buboes, oozing pus and blood, vomiting non-stop, and got non-stop diarrhea.
+They got crazy feverish, their joints on fire like a ten-alarm.
+They broke out in buboes, oozing pus and blood, vomiting non-stop, and got diarrhea to die for..
 The suffering went on non-stop for a week-or-so.
 When it was over, they fell down dead in the streets, glad it was over.

 “I bet the spaghetti o’s with their portable spas in Ottawa would be the first ones pushing their way to the head of the vaccination line while crying there is a conspiracy to push them to the back.
-They would be going 100 MPH to get somewhere anywhere to snag a shot, not complaining about government overreach.”
+They would be going 100 MPH in their trucks and RV’s to get somewhere anywhere to snag a shot, not complaining about government overreach.”

 “Maybe you’re right,” she said.
-“Thank goodness we’re on the far side of the Middle Ages.”
+“Thank goodness we’re on the other side of the Middle Ages.”

 “Hats off to that, sugar, although now and then when there’s a full moon it’s back to the Dark Ages,” I said.